Harald-U/knative-on-minikube/workshop/2-InstallKnative.md

       Result, e.g.:

       ```
-      PING 10.103.104.209.xip.io (10.103.104.209) 56(84) bytes data.
+      PING 10.103.104.209.sslip.io (10.103.104.209) 56(84) bytes data.
       From 192.168.49.2 (192.168.49.2) icmp_seq=2 Host redirect (New nexthop: 1.49.168.192 (1.49.168.192))
       ```

       How does this work: A DNS request for e.g. helloworld.10.103.104.209.sslip.io will resolve to IP address 10.103.104.209.
 This IP address is made available by `minikube tunnel` and is answered via the Kourier ingress gateway.
 It's magic :-)

-**Note:** If you want/need to quickly install Knative into your Minikube cluster, use the `code/install/install-knative.sh` shell script.
+      **NOTE**: If the PING of the sslip.io address fails (name or service unkown, DNS request timeout, etc.), most like your router is configured to protect against DNS Rebind attacks.
+For AVM Fritz!Box follow [these directions](https://avm.de/service/wissensdatenbank/dok/FRITZ-Box-7390/663_DNS-Auflosung-privater-IP-Adressen-nicht-moglich/).

+      **Note 2**: If this still does not work, use the information provided by the Knative documentation [here](https://knative.dev/docs/install/yaml-install/serving/install-serving-with-yaml/#configure-dns) in section "Configure DNS", tab "Temporary DNS".
+You cannot access the Knative examples in the browser, though, only `curl` will work as stated.

 ---